Nilima-git/Virtual_Internship/readme.md

 10.Collection Form

-From this form i learn the uses of Tab Widgets and Table Widget For learning this new properties i was refer this [link](https://doc.qt.io/archives/qt-4.8/designer-using-containers.html)
+From this form i learn the uses of Tab Widgets and Table Widget For learning this new properties i refer this [link](https://doc.qt.io/archives/qt-4.8/designer-using-containers.html)

  ![Image of Item_Master form ](/Esnaps/Collection.png)